 The PRO-LAB® brand test kits will help prevent health risks by identifying dangerous pollutants in the air, water, and surface areas in homes, schools, and offices.
 The PRO-LAB® brand test kits are accurate and reliable, and offer consumers tests that meet or even exceed state, federal and EPA guidelines.
 The PRO-LAB® brand test kits provide both qualitative and quantitative results: revealing the presence and exact count of pollutants.
 By informing concerned end-users of the true extent of their problems, PRO-LAB® reinforces their brand’s recognition as the authority in home safety testing industry.

-PRO-LAB® Laboratories are inspected, licensed, recognized, accredited, certified, affiliated with, endorsed by and/or proficiency tested by a number of governmental agencies and independent associations, including but not limited to the following:
+PRO-LAB® Laboratories are inspected, licensed, recognized, accredited, certified, affiliated with, endorsed by and/or proficiency tested by a number of governmental agencies and independent associations, both past and/or present, including but not limited to the following:

 AAB American Association of Bioanalysts